 There’s no shortage of Toyota 2JZ exhaust manifolds available.
 The construction methods we use set our product apart from the rivals.

 - First and foremost not all 304 Stainless steel is created equal.
 We carefully select the exact specification of the tube that we use.
 The use of poor quality tube can compromise the whole design.
 For Instance, exhaust manifolds experience repeated high-temperature cycles.
 In these situations, we have seen poor tubing split along the seam.

 - We design the head flanges inhouse.
-However, we outsource the precision waterjet cutting.
-We use waterjet cutting as it results in a more accurate cut over traditional laser cutting
+However, we outsource the precision Fiber Laser Cutting.
+The use of more modern Fiber Laser cutting allows for increased accuracy over traditional laser cutting

 - Where the manifold meets the exhaust ports, Walton Motorsports process is to push the tubing through the head flange and TIG weld each side.
 This process is followed by a selection of finishing tools.
 We do this to create a smooth port for the gasses to freely flow through.
 Consequently, this process greatly increases the durability of the manifold.
 Rather than using the traditional method of welding the tube to the face of the flange.
 Moreover, our method is where we also face the problem of an oval port needing to transition smoothly to a round tube.
 The stubs process, in short, helps increase power through the improved flow.